splunk/observability-workshop/docs/monitoring-as-code/index.md

 ## 3. Apply execution plan

+The `terraform apply` command executes the actions proposed in the Terraform plan above.

+The most straightforward way to use `terraform apply` is to run it without any arguments at all, in which case it will automatically create a new execution plan (as if you had run terraform plan) and then prompt you to provide the Access Token, Realm (the prefix defaults to `Splunk`) and approve the plan, before taking the indicated actions.

+Due to this being a workshop it is required that the prefix is to be unique so you need to run the `terraform apply` below.

 === "Shell Command"

     ```text
     terraform apply -var="access_token=$ACCESS_TOKEN" -var="realm=$REALM" -var="sfx_prefix=[$(hostname)]"
     ```

+=== "Example Output"

+    ```
+    Apply complete!
+Resources: 92 added, 0 changed, 0 destroyed.
+    ```

-Validate that the detectors were created, under the **Alerts → Detectors**.
+Once the apply has completed, validate that the detectors were created, under the **Alerts → Detectors**.
 They will be prefixed by the hostname of your instance.
 To check the prefix value run:

 === "Shell Command"